HiveMint/Organization/PeopleDAO/Incubation_Application.md

 ## 7) How will the project build around the $PEOPLE token or contribute to the PeopleDAO ecosystem?

 - HiveMint is running the beta in collaboration with the PeopleDAO.
-HiveMint is the pre-mint allowlist building platform as well as the minting dApp for the NFT projects coming out of the PeopleDAO, including: Journey Owaa, For The People, and the Afro Piece.
+HiveMint is the pre-mint allowlist building platform as well as the minting dApp for the NFT projects coming out of the PeopleDAO, including: *Journey Owaa*, *For The People*, and *The Afro Piece*.
 - PeopleDAO related NFT projects will benefit from the early access of the HiveMint platform and have direct influence on the future of the HiveMint product development.
 - Going forward PeopleDAO will be grandfathered into using future offerings of the HiveMint platform at a free or discounted rate when compared to what HiveMint may advertise to outside consumers.